Coordinating users of shared facilities via data-driven predictive assistants and game theory: Proofs and extensions for Section sec:alg

-\stress{Bound the probability of convergence of the algorithm after the $K$ groups of stages by the critereon to force convergence after $K$, and having missed the actual fixed point (or one of the acutal fixed points).}
+\stress{Bound the probability of convergence of the algorithm after the $\Ngroups$ groups of stages by the criterion to force convergence after $\Ngroups$, and having missed the actual fixed point (or one of the actual fixed points).}

 What we have to do here is bound the probability that a fixed point is not taken as a fixed point.
 Let us be more specific.
-Given any trajectory of the algorithm with some ordering of the groups of stages, let $a_w \in \bar{A}_w$ be a (the first one, if there are several) fixed point, i.e., $a_w = P_{w, a_w}$, which is taken as $A$ at some point during the trajectory.
-Given any $\varepsilon$, we have to show that there is $R$, such that for any $r > R$, we can bound the probability that $a_w$ is ``not recognized as a fixed point'' by $\varepsilon$.
+Given any trajectory of the algorithm with some ordering of the groups of stages, let $a_\acov \in \bar{A}_\acov$ be a (the first one, if there are several) fixed point, i.e., $a_\acov = P_{\acov, a_\acov}$, which is taken as $A$ at some point during the trajectory.
+Given any $\varepsilon$, we have to show that there is $R$, such that for any $r > R$, we can bound the probability that $a_\acov$ is ``not recognized as a fixed point'' by $\varepsilon$.

-Let $R \in \N$ be such that $P( \| P_{w, a_w} - \hat{P}_{w, a_w}^r \| > \frac{d}{2} ) < \varepsilon$ for all $r > R$ and for all $a_w \in \bar{A}_w$.
-(Such $R$ exists based on the weak law of large numbers \cite{klenke2013probability} and the fact that $\bar{A}_w$ is finite.)
+Let $R \in \N$ be such that $P( \| P_{\acov, a_\acov} - \hat{P}_{\acov, a_\acov}^r \| > \frac{d}{2} ) < \varepsilon$ for all $r > R$ and for all $a_\acov \in \bar{A}_\acov$.
+(Such $R$ exists based on the weak law of large numbers \cite{klenke2013probability} and the fact that $\bar{A}_\acov$ is finite.)
 Then for all $r > R$, the probability that it is not recognized as a fixed point is

-(Since $d$ is the minimum distance between $a_w'$ and $P_{w, a_w}$ -- the analogous argument as before.)
+(Since $d$ is the minimum distance between $a_\acov'$ and $P_{\acov, a_\acov}$ -- the analogous argument as before.)

 \stress{Finally.}